EGFR gene

 EGFR gene Overview

-• Individuals with the EGFR mutation found in this patient have an increased risk for lung cancer (non-small cell lung cancer, NSCLC).
+• Individuals with EGFR mutations have an increased risk for lung cancer (non-small cell lung cancer, NSCLC).
 The exact risk is not known, but seems to be significantly increased over lung cancer risk in the general population.

 • The lung cancer risk appears to be higher in women than in men.

-• Although smoking is the most important risk factor for lung cancer in the general population, studies have found that men and women with this EGFR mutation have a high risk for lung cancer even if they do not smoke.
-Some studies have even found that the risk for individuals with this EGFR mutation could be higher in non-smokers compared to smokers.
+• Although smoking is the most important risk factor for lung cancer in the general population, studies have found that men and women with EGFR mutations have a high risk for lung cancer even if they do not smoke.
+Some studies have even found that the risk for individuals with EGFR mutations could be higher in non-smokers compared to smokers.
+There are reports of families with EGFR mutations with lung cancer diagnoses at ages younger than the general population, including under age 50.

 EGFR gene Cancer Risk Table